joakim/kay/ideas.md

 3. `Cell` – [Endosymbiotic](https://en.wikipedia.org/wiki/Endosymbiosis) cell
 4. `Value` – [Proteins](https://en.wikipedia.org/wiki/Protein) and other [biomolecules](https://en.wikipedia.org/wiki/Biomolecule)

 Viewing a module as "the cell" makes sense.
 Modules/cells are the building blocks of the app/organism.
 Specialized, differentiated, loosely coupled.
-Inside you'll find a tiny contained universe of smaller structures, functionality and data, that can be reasoned about in isolation.
+Inside you'll find a tiny contained universe of smaller structures, functionality and data that can be reasoned about in isolation.

 Instead of _the cell's local state_ being its nucleus, perhaps a better analogy is _the database_ (persisted state)?
 Of course, each cell doesn't have its own database, but the biology-computing analogy only goes so far.
 The size of the human genome is [~700 MB](https://medium.com/precision-medicine/how-big-is-the-human-genome-e90caa3409b0).